jxmot/zipremote/README.md

 The `gsfapi.php` file is called via a `GET` method in `demo_gsfapi.html`, it is where `/zipremote/client/getsitefiles.php` : `getSiteFiles()` is called.

 **NOTE**: You will need an HTTP server with PHP>=5.6 *on your local network* for `demo_gsfapi.html`.
 This will help insure that the intended security remains intact.
 In addition, you will need to enter your internet-facing IP address into the `site/ipvalid.json` file.

+## Using getgqdnip

+If you are getting zip files via a relatively **static** IP address (like your home) **and** you are using a DNS service that provides your IP with a domain name then read on...

+First take a look at the [getfqdn](<https://github.com/jxmot/getfqdnip>) repository.
+It will automatically get update of your IP address.
+This is useful when applications need to verify if a visiting IP address is from "home" or not.

 # Possible Issues